 Today’s consumers, in every demography and location, are indulged by the companies they do business with.
 Lloyds Bank and Southwest Airlines offer targeted info at each point of a buyer’s journey.
-And upstarts like Venmo and Uber provide digital experiences that spoil users and set high expectations.
+And upstarts like Venmo and Uber provide digital experiences that enable users and have set high expectations.

-Behind each company’s online presence are cloud-based business intelligence and predictive analytics.
+Behind each company’s online presence are data scientists feeding vast information into cloud-based business intelligence and predictive analytics systems.
 Solutions that transform their ability to fine target prospects and present offers at precision intervals.
 At the same time, their data architectures are driving product agility and operational efficiency.

 Unlocking the value of data

-But companies that don’t unlock the value of big data and the cloud will quickly fall behind.
-With easy access to online services like Azure Data Warehouse and Azure HDInsight, that combine proprietary, mobile, and social data, every company now has a choice.
+Now, all companies are looking to unlock the value of big data and the cloud.
+And with easy access to online services like Azure Data Warehouse and Azure HDInsight, that combine proprietary, mobile, and social data, every company now has a choice.

 Are we in the business of banking and transportation?
 Or are we innovative technology companies providing superb banking and transportation?